mdm/mdm.github.io/_drafts/tetris-rotations.markdown

 For example, if you compare the rotation of the T-block in [SRS][1] (marked *Nintendo* below) and ["Tetris The Grand Master"][5] you will see that TGM shifts the T-block after rotation to keep the current height of the falling block independant from the rotation.

-The [DTET rotation system][2] even provides four rotation states instead of two.
+The [DTET rotation system][2] even provides four rotation states instead of just two.

 ![Figure 3](/images/tetrot_comp.png 'Figure 3')